-The deadline for EU citizens to apply for EU Settled Status is drawing closer at 30th June.
+The deadline for EU/EAA citizens to apply for EU Settled Status remains as 30th June.
 EU Citizens living and working in Newport significantly contribute towards the City's economy and its communities.
-To date over 8,000 applications have been made in Newport.
-It will be important that we ensure all EU families and individuals living in the City apply before the deadline and to ensure that they are not disadvantaged after this date.
-Since the scheme has been in operation, Newport Council alongside our partners at Newport City Homes, Newfields Law, Citizens Advice Bureau and others have been working closely with our communities to support them through this process.
-Welsh Government alongside the WLGA are very aware of the uncertainty and issues being faced by EU Citizens and are seeking assurances from the Home Office over their rights after the deadline and if the deadline can be extended due to the issues faced because of the lockdown measures.
+December 2020 data from the Home Office shows Newport to have 8,800 applications.
+It is vital that we encourage all EU/EAA residents living in the City to apply before the deadline to ensure that they are not disadvantaged after this date.
+Since the scheme has been in operation, Newport Council, alongside our partners at Newport Mind, Newfields Law, Citizens Advice Bureau, Settled and TGP Cymru have been working closely with our communities to support them.
+This period, we delivered a well-attended event for professionals, focussed on ensuring service providers across Newport are aware of EU/EAA citizens' rights post-Brexit, and minimising the risk of unlawful discrimination.
+Welsh Government and the WLGA are aware of the uncertainty and challenges being faced by EU citizens and are seeking assurances from the Home Office over their rights after the deadline.
+To date, requests to extend the application deadline have been declined.